strangenoop/chord-organ/README.md

 Use the up/down arrows to change octave.

-Hold the space bar for a delay effect.
+Hold the space bar for some kind of effect (delay?).

-## Songs
+## Pre-programmed songs

 Nikka Costa - Everybody got their something
 Air